kissg1988/seafile-openwrt/README.md

 What's the status of the port?
 ------------------------------

 As noted above, this is still a work-in-progress, however the server component of Seafile works perfectly in its current status, already.
-Unfortunately, there's an issue with the fileserver component which need to be fixed (see the "Known issues" section below) before the packages would be ready to be pulled into OpenWRT's package repository.
+Unfortunately, there's an issue with the fileserver component which needs to be fixed (see the "Known issues" section below) before the packages would be ready to be pulled into OpenWRT's package repository.

 Requirements
 ------------